Conceiva/MezzmoKodiPlugin/README.txt

    background sync process should enforce this but if this feature doesn't operate properly please check the Kodi logs.

-v1.0.9.8
+v2.0.0.0v New Beta release

 -  Fixed a bug where TV episodes might be duplicated in the Kodi database when a client switches between DNS and IP addresses in the path table.
--  Updated movie dupe checking introduced in v1.0.9.7 to match the new episode dupe checking method.
+-  Updated movie dupe checking introduced in v2.0.0.0u to match the new episode dupe checking method.
 -  Loosened episode check to allow for the season to equal 0 in the case of some TV shows like Good Witch and similar.